 7. Visit Calle Alcala pedestrian street Oaxaca

 Calle Alcala was one of the first streets in Oaxaca.
-In 1985 it was closed to vehicles.
-You can visit restaurants, cafes, shops and museums as you wander down the length.
+In 1985,, it was closed to vehicles.
+As you wander down its length, you can visit restaurants, cafes, shops, and museums.

 The street runs from Templo de Santo Domingo north to the Cathedral.